rackerlabs/docs-cloud-orchestration/api-docs/getting-started/send-request-ovw.rst

    :depth: 1

-This Getting Started Guide shows how to send requests by using cURL and the Lava client command line tools.
+This Getting Started Guide shows how to send requests by using cURL and the heat client command line tools.

 To learn about other ways to use Rackspace Cloud API services, see the following resources: